kenatiod/MUT/Understanding Machine Understanding.md

 Alice: Hey Bob, I've been thinking a lot about our approach to evaluating Claude's understanding abilities.
 I know we've been using the Turing Test as a benchmark, but I'm starting to have some doubts about its adequacy.

-{ Insert portrait of Alice speaking to Bob }
+{ Insert Fig. 2.5.1 -- portrait of Alice speaking to Bob }

 Bob: Really?
 The Turing Test is a classic for a reason.
 If Claude can fool a human into thinking it's intelligent, doesn't that count for something?